Jonathan Edwards (theologian): Later years

 In 1748, there had come a crisis in his relations with his congregation.
 The Half-Way Covenant, adopted by the synods of 1657 and 1662, had made baptism alone the condition to the civil privileges of church membership, but not of participation in the sacrament of the Lord's Supper.
 Stoddard had been even more liberal, holding that the Lord's Supper was a converting ordinance and that baptism was a sufficient title to all the privileges of the church.

 As early as 1744, Edwards, in his sermons on Religious Affections, had plainly intimated his dislike of this practice.
 In the same year, he had published in a church meeting the names of certain young people, members of the church, who were suspected of reading improper books, and also the names of those who were to be called as witnesses in the case.
 It has often been reported that the witnesses and accused were not distinguished on this list, and so the entire congregation was in an uproar.
 However, Patricia Tracy's research has cast doubt on this version of the events, noting that in the list he read from, the names were definitely distinguished.
 Those involved were eventually disciplined for disrespect to the investigators rather than for the original incident.
 In any case, the incident further deteriorated the relationship between Edwards and the congregation.

 Edwards's preaching became unpopular.
 For four years, no candidate presented himself for admission to the church, and when one eventually did, in 1748, he was met with Edwards's formal tests as expressed in the "Distinguishing Marks" and later in "Qualifications for Full Communion" (1749).
 The candidate refused to submit to them, the church backed him, and the break between the church and Edwards was complete.
 Even permission to discuss his views in the pulpit was refused.
 He was allowed to present his views on Thursday afternoons.
-His sermons were well attended by visitors but not his own congregation.
+His sermons were well attended by his fans but not his own congregation.
 A council was convened to decide the communion matter between the minister and his people.
 The congregation chose half the council, and Edwards was allowed to select the other half of the council.
 His congregation, however, limited his selection to one county where the majority of the ministers were against him.
 The ecclesiastical council voted by 10 to 9 that the pastoral relation be dissolved.